Man found guilty of assaulting nine-month-old girl

 A 26-year-old man has been remanded in custody after being found guilty of an assault on his girlfriend’s infant daughter, which left the chld with a fractured skull.
 Photograph: Alan Betson/The Irish Times.

-A 26-year-old man has been remanded in custody after being found guilty of an assault on his then girlfriend’s infant daughter, which left the chld with a fractured skull.
+A 26-year-old man has been remanded in custody after being found guilty of an assault on his then girlfriend’s infant daughter, which left the child with a fractured skull.

 The man, who cannot be named to protect the child’s identity, denied a charge of assault causing serious harm to the infant at a location in Co Cork on December 31st, 2016.